marcellus-ku-238/lx-blade-components/documentation/toast.md

 ]);
 ```

-To learn more for events in laravel-livewire go to ([Reference])(https://laravel-livewire.com/docs/2.x/events)
+To learn more for events in laravel-livewire from this [Reference](https://laravel-livewire.com/docs/2.x/events)

 # Demo
 ![Image](./images/toast.gif)